thatmikewilliams/pico-scrollphat/README.md

 # pico-scrollphat
-Experiment to link pi pico to the adafruit scrollphat designed for raspberry pi boards
+Experiment to link pi pico to the adafruit scrollphat designed for raspberry pi boards.